Affiliate links on Android Authority may earn us a commission. Learn more.

 Keep in mind that there is no cable included with the charger.

 Anker 735 Nano 2 (65W)

-If you want even more power, the Anker 735 Nano 2 65W charger is a great option.
+The Anker 735 Nano 2 65W charger is a great option if you want even more power.
 This GaN charger maxes out at 65W when either USB-C port is used alone and at 22.5W for the USB-A port.
-In simultaneous usage of all three ports, the charger maxes out at 64W (40W+12W+12W).
+Simultaneously using all three ports, the charger maxes out at 64W (40W+12W+12W).
 The middle USB-C port drops to 12W when any other port is used simultaneously.

-You don’t really need all this power if you’re only planning to charge your Pixel Fold.
-However, if you have a powerful 65W Macbook Pro or you have a bunch of accessories that need frequent simultaneous charging, then this charger is a great addition to your kit.
+You don’t really need all this power if you only plan to charge your Pixel Fold.
+However, this charger is an excellent addition to your kit if you have a powerful 65W MacBook Pro or a bunch of accessories that need frequent simultaneous charging.
 Anker is also a dependable brand, which becomes paramount when dealing with more power.
-Unsurprisingly, all of this comes at a higher cost, and there is no included cable either.
+Unsurprisingly, this comes at a higher cost, and there is no included cable either.

 The best wireless chargers for the Pixel Fold